Understanding and Overcoming Life's Pressures

 Responding to Pressure with Wisdom

 We need to watch our words, attitudes and reactions when under pressure so we don't lose our perspective and resort to impulsive, irrational decisions.
+Wrong reactions include making wrong decisions—choices driven by emotion rather than wisdom, by urgency rather than discernment.
 This includes speaking critically, allowing self-pity to take over, or yielding to the temptation to compromise our convictions by doing things which we normally would not do and will later regret.
 Pressure is often the source of bad decisions.
 Satan would have us relieve the pressure of the now, with little regard for the long-term consequences.

 When under pressure, what's inside comes out